-The Group has established a transparent and systematic approach to the incorporation of ESG factors into the underwriting process which, inter alia, was necessary in view of two documents that are essential for defining the Group's strategy, namely the Sustainability Policy and the Risk Management Policy.
+The Group has established a transparent and systematic approach to the incorporation of ESG factors into the underwriting process.

+The importance of incorporating ESG factors into the underwriting process is set out, inter alia, in two key documents for Group strategy and management, namely the Sustainability Policy and the Risk Management Policy.

-The Sustainability Policy defines the Group's commitments to (i) improve its sustainability performance; (ii) manage and mitigate the ESG Risks to which it is exposed, consistent with the Group's overall risk management system, as well as the Adverse Effects on sustainability, generated from its business activities and transactions.
+The Sustainability Policy defines the Group's commitments to improve its sustainability performance and to manage and mitigate: (i) the ESG Risks to which it is exposed, consistent with the Group's overall risk management system, as well as (ii) the Adverse Sustainability Effects generated by the Group as a result of its business activities and transactions.